 Here's what is actually in the Texas election bills Democrats keep comparing to Jim Crow

-Texas Democrats fled the state this week in an effort to delay passage of the House version of the bill
+Texas Democrats fled the state in an effort to delay passage of the House version of the bill

-Texas House Democrats who have fled the state to deny a quorum for a special session dedicated to passing an election security bill will be brought in by law enforcement "under warrant of arrest, if necessary," following a 76-4 vote approving the action Tuesday.
+Texas House Democrats who have fled the state to preclude a quorum for a special session dedicated to passing an election security bill will be brought in by law enforcement "under warrant of arrest, if necessary," following a 76-4 vote approving the action Tuesday.

 Passage of the legislation, dubbed House Bill 3, cannot occur without a two-thirds quorum of its 150 members.
 Only 80 of the 150 members were present on Tuesday.
 In addition, Texas Senate Republicans are trying to pass their own version of the bill, known as Senate Bill 1.
 Senate members are expected to debate their version of the voting bill as planned Tuesday, with a quorum of 22 members present.